A History of the Book of Common Prayer: Editions

 Procter first published A History of the Book of Common Prayer, with a Rationale of its Offices in 1855.
 He would release further editions, integrating new material from contemporary research.
 The book included coverage of English liturgical history, including a summary of pre-Reformation liturgical books and an account of the failed 1689 Liturgy of Comprehension.

 Liturgist John Henry Blunt, in his 1866 The Annotated Book of Common Prayer, positively acknowledged the works by Palmer, Maskell, and Philip Freeman as large studies of the Book of Common Prayer, but lauded Procter's work as "the most trustworthy and complete" account of English liturgy that remained compact.
 Blunt considered these 19th-century works superior to that of Wheatly and others who, according to Blunt, "a Liturgy 'compiled,' and in the main invented, by the Reformers".
 In his 1912 biography of Procter for the Dictionary of National Biography, liturgical historian Walter Frere wrote that the textbook "followed the lines of sound exposition laid down by Wheatley [sic] and his followers".

 A History of the Book of Common Prayer was revised and expanded, into A New History of the Book of Common Prayer, by Frere with Procter's approval in 1901.
 Frere's revision was part of a number of similar historical studies, such as F. E. Brightman's The English Rite, which were produced by members of the Alcuin Club in the early 20th century.
 Frere had previously edited reprints of medieval Sarum service books for the Henry Bradshaw Society and Cambridge University Press; he would go on to become the Bishop of Truro.
 Describing how Procter interpreted the revised version, Frere said, "the old man was startled and a little shocked when he saw the new edition.
 But he took it rather well."

 Legacy

 Often known as "Procter and Frere", Frere's 1901 revision (and his minor revisions thereof) of Procter's work was considered "the standard history" of Anglican history and "the authoritative work on the prayer book" for almost a century.
 With the release of Geoffrey Cuming's 1969 A History of Anglican Liturgy, which Cuming intended as an expansion upon Procter and Frere, included coverage of 20th-century Anglican texts.
 Cuming's work was interpreted by reviewers as superseding Procter and Frere.

-The narrative in Procter and Frere regarding the 1785 American Episcopal Church's prayer book, which suggested that it was an example of liturgical revision going wrong due to an absence of episcopal input, was challenged by later prayer book historian Marion J. Hatchett.
+The narrative in Procter and Frere regarding the 1785 American Episcopal Church's prayer book, which suggested that it was an example of liturgical revision going wrong due to an absence of episcopal input, was challenged by the 20th-century historian of the prayer book Marion J. Hatchett.